fBravoBravo/BizAwayTechChallenge/README.md

 ## Tests cases coverage

-- explore trips:
+- Explore trips:

-  - JSON response contains the correct properties if a correct call is made
+  - JSON response contains the correct properties
-  - Sort by cheapest orders the trips correctly
+  - Sort by cheapest orders the trips accordingly
-  - Sort by fastest orders the trips correctly
+  - Sort by fastest orders the trips accordingly
   - If parameters are missing an error is returned from the server
-  - Correct parameters are passed but they are not allowed (for example an IATA code that is not in the list specified in the Bizaway tech challenge readme)
+  - Correct parameters are passed but they are not allowed (e.g. IATA code not in the list specified in the Bizaway Tech Challenge readme)

 - Create trip:

-  - If correct parameters are passed the trip is created correctly
+  - If correct parameters are passed the trip is created successfully
   - If some parameters are missing an error is returned

 - Delete trip:

-  - Trips are deleted correctly
+  - Trips are deleted successfully
-  - If no trip id is introduced in the path it server returns an error.
+  - If no trip ID is introduced in the path the server returns an error

 - List trips:
-  - If no tripIds are passed in parameters it returns all trips found in the database
+  - If no trip IDs are passed as parameters it returns all trips found in the database
-  - If tripIds are passed it returns only those trips
+  - If trip IDs are passed it returns only those trips